 Edible Seaweeds – Sugar Kelp (Laminaria saccharina)

-These edible seaweeds form the forests of the sea and has a long, belt-like form with frilly edges and a rippled mid-section.
+These edible seaweeds form the forests of the sea and have a long, belt-like form with frilly edges and a rippled mid-section.
 It can be found in low water zones and it grows in the vicinity of oarweed.
-It can be dried and stored for later use.
+Sugar kelp can be dried and stored for later use.
 It changes color when cooked and becomes rich green.
 It can be used as wrapping for foods, especially fish.
-It is also a good addition to stir fries and soups if you cut it in thin slices.
+Sugar kelp is also a good addition to stir-fries and soups if you cut it in thin slices.

 Self-sufficiency and Preparedness solutions recommended for you: